Sumtin/torrent-dvr/README.md

 - Gluetun and Traefik share a bridge network as required by Traefik.
 - DNS must be configured manually and is beyond the scope of this wiki.

-## Why are Radarr and Sonarr volumes not mounted remotely?
+## Why are Radarr/Sonarr/Bazarr volumes not mounted remotely?

-Sonarr and Radarr both use SQLite and it doesn't play nice when accessed over a network. https://access.redhat.com/solutions/120733
+Sonarr, Radarr, and Bazarr all use SQLite and it doesn't play nice when accessed over a network. https://access.redhat.com/solutions/120733